What makes fire smoke so dangerous?

 How can an air purifier help?

 Indoor air purifiers help reduce indoor particle concentrations.
-However, when deciding to purchase an air purifier, don’t wait until there’s a fire to do so – this decision should be made beforehand.
+However, when deciding to purchase an air purifier for smoke, don’t wait until there’s a fire to do so – this decision should be made beforehand.
 Still, not all air purifiers do a good job of removing smoke particles.
 Before the purchase, you should pay attention to the noise level and power consumption of the air purifier, after all, it must run 24 hours a day – even overnight – so that it can perform effectively.
 Particularly quiet air purifiers have a noise level of 22- 55 dB.
 Also, do not buy an air purifier that produces ozone.
 This will only lead to higher levels of air pollution in the house.

 Inhaling smoke gases can cause serious damage to your health, as the toxic gases can severely damage our mucous membranes and respiratory tract and prevent the transport of oxygen in our body.